Certified Nurse Assistant

 Click here for a checklist that details the step by step process on how to become a Certified Nurse Assistant through Southeastern Illinois College.

-At this point in time, the tuition is being waived for in-district students.
-The student fees that the student is responsible for are only $29.00.
+***At this point in time, we are restricted to only allowing in-district students to register and the tuition is being waived for in-district students.
+The student is still responsible to pay for the course fees in the amount of $29.00.
 Students should be expecting to spend approximately $300.00 for this class (this amount will be more if the student decides to purchase any of the optional equipment or the Hepatitis Series vaccinations).
 This is subject to change.

 Certification Exam: Students completing this course with a grade of "C" or higher will then be eligible for the competency exam required by the State of Illinois to become a Certified Nurse Assistant.
 This exam is $65 and given at SIC once each month.
 The student is responsible for paying this fee once the class is complete.